 Like all medicines, Aciclovir can cause unwanted side effects as well as benefiting the user — although not everybody gets them.

 To find out more about the possible side effects associated with Aciclovir, you can visit our Aciclovir side effects page.
 Side effects don’t affect the majority of Aciclovir users, but it’s always worth being aware of them just in case.

 Combining alcohol and Aciclovir may mean that some of these side effects may be exacerbated, such as headaches, dizziness, nausea or drowsiness.

 If you think you are experiencing any side effects due to mixing Aciclovir tablets and alcohol, then you should stop drinking alcohol.
 If they persist, you should seek advice from a doctor or pharmacist.

 It is very easy to use Aciclovir tablets safely.
-Simply follow the instructions you have been given by your doctor or pharmacist; the doses and treatment plan will change according to your individual condition.
+Simply follow the instructions you have been given by your doctor or pharmacist; the Aciclovir dosage and treatment plan will change according to your individual condition.
 Do not take this medicine in larger or smaller doses than your doctor or the directions on your prescription label suggest.

 Aciclovir tablets can be taken with or without food.
 However, if you find you are suffering from side effects such as feeling or being sick (nausea), then it may help to take your medication after you have eaten.